lncd/bebop/README.txt

 == Installation ==
 1. Upload this plugin to your '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Configure extensions in the 'OER Provider' menu.
+3. Configure extensions in the 'OER Provider' admin menu.

 == Changelog ==